hemisemidemipresent/cyberquincy/parser/README.md

 )
 ```

-A command that uses this parsing structure would be looking for a 3-argument invocation of the command with a natural number, a mode (like "impoppable"), and a map (like "cube"). `AnyOrderParser` allows the order to not matter though, so `q!<command> abr cube 3` would parse successfully here.
+The command that uses the above parsing structure would be looking for a 3-argument invocation of the command with a natural number, a mode (like "impoppable"), and a map (like "cube") but not necessarily in that order; `q!<command> abr cube 3` would parse successfully here.

-There are two other parsers to be aware of. `OptionalParser` takes in a parser and a default value if the parsing fails.
-The default value must be a value that if the user entered it, the parser itself could parse.
+There are two other parsers to be aware of. `OptionalParser` takes in 1. a parser and 2. a default value if the parsing fails.
+The default value must be a value that if the user entered it, the parser would accept.
 The default value is optional though and can be left out.
 Here are two examples:

 ```js
 // With default value